ruuda/musium/docs/configuration.md

 particular, Musium adjusts the volume to perform loudness normalization, so even for a constant target playback volume, Musium will manipulate the mixer control.

+### volume

+Initial volume at startup.
+The value must be an integer and include the _dB_ unit as suffix.
+This setting is optional and defaults to `-10 dB`.
+See also the [loudness normalization chapter](loudness.md) for the meaning of the value.
+The volume can be changed at runtime in the webinterface.

 ### high_pass_cutoff

-Apply a high-pass filter to the output, with the given cutoff frequency.
+Initial filter cutoff frequency for the [high-pass filter](highpass.md).
 The value must be an integer and include the _Hz_ unit as suffix.
-This setting is optional and defaults to 0&nbsp;Hz (so no frequencies are filtered).
+This setting is optional and defaults to `0 Hz` (so no frequencies are filtered).
+The filter cutoff can be changed at runtime in the webinterface.

-A high-pass filter is useful in situations where your speakers reproduce low frequencies — perhaps even louder than intended due to suboptimal room acoustics — that are unpleasant or unwanted.
-Especially 2020s albums can be bass-heavy, and taking off the low end can help to allow greater playback volume without making the room sound saturated.
-Values around 50&nbsp;Hz are suitable for this use case.

-The high pass filter is not perfect.
-It has a gain of -3&nbsp;dB at the cutoff frequency, and a rolloff of -12&nbsp;dB per octave.
-For example, at a cutoff frequency of 50&nbsp;Hz, a 25&nbsp;Hz tone would be diminished by 15&nbsp;dB.

 ### exec_pre_playback_path